Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

 \subsubsection{Evaluation Metrics}

-ROUGE is a very commonly used metric for evaluating ATS tasks and therefore features as many as 192 variations.
+ROUGE is a very commonly used metric for evaluating ATS algorithms, featuring as many as 192 variations.
 The base ROUGE metric \cite{rouge} measures the number of overlapping n-grams/sequences between the generated and ground-truth summary.
 This is sufficient for many extractive summarization tasks, but faces severe challenges when used for abstractive summarization.
-For instance, ROUGE is unable to distinguish between different grammatical versions of the same word \cite{suleiman} and synonyms \cite{akter}.
-ROUGE is also agnostic towards sentence ordering \cite{graham}.
-Most importantly, perhaps, the underlying assumption made by ROUGE, where the quality of a summary is correlated to its coverage compared to the human-generated summary, may not be statistically significant \cite{pitler}.
+ROUGE is unable to distinguish between different grammatical versions of the same word \cite{suleiman} and synonyms \cite{akter}, while being agnostic towards sentence ordering \cite{graham}.
+Most importantly, the underlying assumption made by ROUGE, that the quality of a summary is correlated to its coverage compared to the human-generated summary, may not be statistically significant \cite{pitler}.

-The reasons why ROUGE is still used as the default metric despite such severe drawbacks are multiple, including the unavailability of similar metrics and the lack of easy-to-use toolkits \cite{fabbri} (libraries, datasets, models and pipelines intended for use in comparing and evaluating metrics).
-Besides, alternative metrics may suffer from similar weaknesses, since they are typically configured on the same, biased datasets \cite{kryscinski}.
-For a detailed discussion of text summarization metrics, the reader is suggested reference \cite{fabbri}.
+The reasons why ROUGE is still popular despite such severe drawbacks are multiple, including the unavailability of proven competitors and the lack of easy-to-use software implementations or standardized benchmarks for ATS evaluation \cite{fabbri}.
+Besides, alternative metrics may suffer from similar weaknesses, since they typically do not account for factual consistency between the source document and its evaluated summary \cite{Kry2020}.
+For a detailed discussion of text summarization metrics, the reader is referred to \cite{fabbri}.
 For the purposes of this article, a number of common and/or recent alternatives to ROUGE are briefly mentioned below: